-All invoices paid by procurement cards, that are \$25,000 or more for a single purchase, must have prior written approval by the Assistant County Administrator.
-Purchase of capital items using the Procurement Card, must follow the procedures as outlined in sections 7 and 9 of the Procurement Manual.
+All invoices paid by procurement cards, that are \$25,000 or more for a single purchase, must have prior written approval by the Assistant County Administrator

 Some items may require prior approval of another department, prior to purchase.
 Any item such as software or hardware connecting to a county computer must have prior approval of the Information Technology Department.
 Vehicles and some large equipment must have prior approval from the Fleet Department.
 New construction or renovation projects including new furniture purchases may require prior approval from Facilities Management.